Nasi kandar: HistoryNasi kandar originates from the early 1900s, when itinerant Indian Muslim vendors would sell curry and rice to the dock employees of Weld Quay, located in George Town, Penang.

-The earliest form of nasi kandar initially contained fish curry with eggplant or okra, fried curry beef, fried fish and boiled eggs; it cost about 5 cents each.
+The earliest form of nasi kandar initially contained fish curry with brinjals or okra, fried curry beef, fried fish and boiled eggs; it used to cost about 5 cents each.
 The rice hawkers would commonly set up stools at a jetty to sell breakfast to dock workers.
 By the 1930s, the rice peddlers would also commonly travel from home-to-home.
 It was also common for the seller to operate on the roadside or beneath a shady tree.
 They would carry brass pots by a bamboo or a wooden shoulder pole; on one end of the pole there were containers holding curry meals, with plain rice on the other end.

 However by the mid 20th century, the traditional approach of transporting the rice and dishes on the shoulder began to wane off, as many sellers moved towards selling nasi kandar in stalls and alleyways.
 In the 1970s more vendors invested in the restaurant industry, further departing from the mobile eatery origins of nasi kandar.
 The menu options have also progressed; a common present-day nasi kandar restaurant will sell up to dozens of distinct curries, gravy and side dishes.

 Hameediyah is recognized as Penang's oldest nasi kandar restaurant, having originally started under a tree at a field in Lebuh Campbell, Penang in 1907.

 Description

 The rice for a nasi kandar dish is often placed in a wooden container about three feet high, giving it a distinctive aroma.
-The rice is accompanied by side dishes such as fried chicken, curried beef spleen, cubed beef, lamb, fish roe, fried prawns or fried squid.
-The vegetable dish would usually be (brinjal or "terong") (aubergine), okra (lady fingers or "bhindi") or bitter gourd.
-A mixture of curry sauces is poured on the rice.
-This is called 'banjir' (flooding) and imparts a diverse taste to the rice.
+The rice is accompanied by lauk-pauk (side dishes) such as ayam goreng, assortment of kari (curry) like kari daging (beef), kari limpa (beef spleen) and kari kambing (mutton); telur ikan, udang goreng or sotong goreng.
+The vegetable dish would usually be terung (brinjals), bendi (okra) or peria (bitter gourd).
+A mixture of curry gravies are poured on the rice.
+This is called banjir ("flooded") and imparts a diverse taste to the rice.

 Traditionally, nasi kandar is always served with its side dishes on a single plate.
 Nowadays, small melamine bowls are used for the side dishes.
-Nevertheless, the curry sauce mix is always poured directly onto the rice.
+Nevertheless, the gravy mix is always poured on top of the rice directly.

 In recent years, several chain restaurants have appeared such as Nasi Kandar Shaaz, Nasi Kandar Subaidah, Nasi Kandar Nasmir, Pelita Nasi Kandar, Nasi Kandar Astana, Q-Bistro Nasi Kandar and Kayu Nasi Kandar.
 Purists have disputed its taste compared to the original Penang versions.